Meet the artists: Top End Territory Arts Trail

 Location: Baniyala, East Arnhem Land

-Elder, artist and previously the Prime Minister’s (Malcolm Turnbull) indigenous advisor, Djambawa Marawili ‘paints from his mind, his heart, his soul and his blood’.
+Elder, artist and principal ceremonial leader of the Madarrpa clan of the Yolgnu people, Djambawa Marawili ‘paints from his mind, his heart, his soul and his blood’.
 He learnt to paint from his grandfather and his father, who taught him the patterns he paints today.

 As well as being a world-famous artist, Marawili has been involved in many very high profile indigenous rights campaigns, including the 1988 Barunga Statement, the 1991 Royal Commission into Aboriginal Deaths in Custody, and the 2008 Blue Mud Bay land rights case which resulted in a high court ruling that indigenous people own the land between the low and high water marks.

-His mesmerising work is held in many important public and private collections including the National Gallery of Australia and the Art Gallery of New South Wales.
+His mesmerising work is held in many important national and international collections including the National Gallery of Australia and the Art Gallery of New South Wales.

 Although Marawili paints in Baniyala (4.5 hours south of Gove), he still wants people to come and visit him in East Arnhem Land and watch him paint there.
 He says, ‘Why not come and visit us in our remote wanja on our homeland.
 Our wanja is welcoming you to come and see us, with a good heart and with your own eyes.
 Yes, you must come!’